kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

 - **Measured service** is the idea that a consumer should be able to use computing resources on a pay-as- you-use basis.
 - **Availability** is the idea that the time to provision a ready-to-use resource in the cloud is significantly lower than having to set up a similar resource in-house.
 - **Cloud computing** is defined ba model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+- **Client** is a piece of computer hardware or software that accesses a service made available by a server as part of the client–server model of computer networks.
+The server is often (but not always) on another computer system, in which case the client accesses the service by way of a network.
+For example, web browsers are clients that connect to web servers and retrieve web pages for display.
+Email clients retrieve email from mail servers.

 ## Quick reference on AWS offers
 - **Elastic Inference** allows you to attach low-cost GPU-powered acceleration to Amazon EC2 and Sagemaker instances or Amazon ECS tasks, to reduce the cost of running deep learning inference by up to 75%.
 Amazon Elastic Inference supports TensorFlow, Apache MXNet, PyTorch and ONNX models.
 - **S3 bucket** stand for Simple Storage Service (S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 A bucket is nothing more than a folder.
 It cannot be used to install an operating system; thus, it cannot provide the storage for an EC2 instance.
 Customers of all sizes and industries can use Amazon S3 to store and protect any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.
 There are 6 types:
   - S3 Standard
   - S3 Standard-Infrequent Access (S3 Standard-IA)